Finding the right online Spanish course is like finally getting that perfect haircut.

 Each course lasts one to two hours and offers helpful audio to assist you in learning the basics of reading, listening and pronunciation.

-The course offers an assessment to see how much you learned.
 If you complete with a passing score, you’ll even be able to print a certificate to show your achievement.
-Display it on your mother’s fridge.
+Use it on your resume, or just display it on your mother’s fridge.
 She’ll be so proud of you.